 Adorned with artefacts and paintings, the tavern walls tell the story of Britain's great naval history.

 Each room is named after great naval victories or celebrated officers.
-On the ground floor you’ll find The Nile Restaurant and Trafalgar Bar open to all for breakfast, lunch and dinner.
+On the ground floor you’ll find The Nile Restaurant and Trafalgar Bar open to all for lunch and dinner.
 Upstairs, the Nelson Room and Hawke and Howe bar are ideal for private functions, events and weddings.
-In the basement is Cribb's Parlour, a late-night bar and private event space available for exclusive hire.
+In the basement is Cribb's Parlour, a late-night members only bar and private event space available for exclusive hire.
 You can find out more and explore the building – and its rich history – below.

 What's on at the Tavern

 Whether popping in for a swift drink or lingering for the evening, guests to the Trafalgar Tavern have been engaging in intriguing and exciting activities since 1837, and today is no different.

 Various art, cultural and music events will be announced over the coming months, ranging from interactive talks from local artists through to live music in the Tavern Bar.
 Check our what's on pages to see the latest events.